Benjenk2026/Project1_DataScience/documentation.md

 ## Notes

-The script is designed to be simple and follow concepts covered in class Chunked mode trades some accuracy for performance but allows large files to be processed Make sure required libraries are installed before running
+Chunked mode trades some accuracy for performance but allows large files to be processed Make sure required libraries are installed before running